Poofjunior/HardwareModules/ILI9341_MCU_Parallel_Ctrl/README.md

 Configuration Data is stored in a 9-bit wide address.
 Setting the MSbit (bit 8) indicates that the 8-bit value is a command, not data.

+## Development
+From the ILI9341 datasheet, a single write cycle is shown below:

 TODO
 ====
 Possibly make this module wishbone-compatible.